 A. Explore Options & Sign a Contract:

 - We recommend that you solicit proposals from at least three solar installers for your new solar PV system.
-You’ll find information to help you with this step at ENE’s MLP Solar Program website and at CMLP’s Lease/Buy/Choose an Installer webpage.
+You’ll find information to help you with this step at our Lease/Buy/Choose an Installer webpage.
 People who’ve already installed solar are also a good source of information about installer performance.
-Check online reviews, talk with people you know, or ask CMLP’s Energy Specialist Pamela Cady (firstname.lastname@example.org or (978) 318-3149) to put you in touch with Concord homeowners or businesses who’ve installed solar and volunteered to coach others.
+Check online reviews, talk with people you know, or ask CMLP’s Energy Specialist Pamela Cady (email@example.com or (978) 318-3149) to put you in touch with Concord homeowners or businesses who’ve installed solar and volunteered to coach others.

-- When soliciting proposals from solar installers, tell them you are interested in applying for an MLP Solar Program Rebate and the CMLP Solar PV Rebate.
-Confirm that they’re familiar with the PV system and production meter design, installation, and equipment criteria for the MLP Solar Program and the CMLP Solar PV Rebate and interconnection requirements outlined in the next step.
+- When soliciting proposals from solar installers, tell them you are interested in applying for the CMLP Solar PV Rebate.
+Confirm that they’re familiar with the CMLP Solar PV Rebate and interconnection requirements outlined in the next step.